openregister/registers-rfcs/content/metadata-log/index.md

 ### Delta

 The `delta` property has the data to apply on top of the previous metadata state.
-A delta allows mutliple bits of data so it can describe an update for multiple unique keys at the same time.
+A delta allows multiple bits of data so it can describe an update for multiple unique keys at the same time.
 For example:

 ```elm